 Jacob and his family, including eleven sons, eventually fled from Laban.

-Rachel stole from her father Laban’s house some of his prize possessions, which she considered her right.
+Rachel stole from her father Laban’s house some of his prized possessions, which she considered her right.

 Laban was the father of Rachel and her sister, Leah.